 Where appropriate, the school's headteacher may retain or dispose of a student's property as a punishment and are protected from liability for damage to, or loss of, any confiscated items.
-Guidance on what to do with particular confiscated items can be found in the latest DfE guidance on searching, screening and confiscation.
+Guidance on what to do with particular confiscated items can be found in the latest DfE guidance contained within 'Searching, screening and confiscation in schools'.